goth-annie/fish-dolls/.local/en/save-design-readme.md

 # 5. Security and Encryption (Optional)

-## 5.1 Enabling Encryption (Editor Tool)
+## 5.1 How to Enable Encryption (Editor Tool)

-Save Design provides a built-in editor tool that lets you configure encryption directly within the Unity Editor.
+Save Design provides a dedicated **editor extension** that makes it very easy to add encryption functionality to your save system.

-Follow these steps to enable encryption:

-1. From the Unity top menu bar, go to
-   **Tools > Save Design > Encrypt Settings**

-2. In the opened window, enter your AES key (32 characters) and HMAC key (32 characters).
-   ※ We strongly recommend using secure, random strings for both.

-3. Click the **\[Generate Encryptor.cs]** button.
-   This will automatically generate a script named `Encryptor.cs`.

-This script hooks into Save Design’s runtime processing and enables the following:

-* **All saved data is encrypted** after this point
-* **HMAC-based tamper detection** is automatically performed during load
+You don’t need to write encryption code yourself—just follow the setup steps below in the Unity Editor.

 ---

+### 🔹 Steps to Enable Encryption

+1. From the Unity menu bar,
+   open **Tools > Save Design > Encrypt Settings**.

+2. In the displayed window, enter an AES key (32 characters) and an HMAC key (32 characters).
+   ※ Secure random strings are recommended for both.

+3. Click the \[**Generate Encryptor.cs**] button to automatically generate an encryption script named `Encryptor.cs`.

+This process only takes a few clicks, and once enabled, all subsequent save/load operations will transparently use encryption.

+---

+### 🔒 What Is Actually Integrated

+The encryption functionality added through this editor tool uses:

+* **AES (Advanced Encryption Standard)** → to protect confidentiality of the save data
+* **HMAC (Hash-based Message Authentication Code)** → to verify data integrity and detect tampering

+Together, AES + HMAC ensures that save files are both **confidential** and **protected from unauthorized modification**.
+This makes it far more difficult for players or third parties to directly edit or tamper with save files.

+---

-## 5.2 Implementing Custom Encryption Logic
+## 5.2 How to Implement Custom Encryption

-If you need more advanced control — such as integrating a different encryption scheme — Save Design also supports **custom encryption logic**.
+For finer control or when using specialized encryption methods, Save Design also allows you to replace the encryption logic with your own implementation.

-You can incorporate your own processing by simply implementing the `Encrypt` and `Decrypt` functions in a class with the `Encryptor` attribute.
+Simply implement the `Encrypt` and `Decrypt` functions in a class with the `Encryptor` attribute to incorporate custom processing.

 ```csharp
 using SaveDesign.Runtime;